-The author of ‘How to Love a Jamaican,’ on LGBTQ stories from the islands
+Alexia Arthurs, author of "How to Love a Jamaican," recommends LGBTQ literature from the islands

 Over the past year, I’ve lived in Mexico City for seven and a half months.
 There was an evening I ended up at a social gathering with a group of queer women, and one of them turned to me when she’d heard that I am a Jamaican citizen to state that Jamaica is a hard place to be gay.
 I feel like I’ve had this conversation hundreds of times, and the conclusions are the same.
 Sometimes, I am the one to say that life in Jamaica is hard if a person is queer.
 “Sure,” I said that day, and then I asked if she knew of a place where it’s easy to be gay.
 The irony is that we were having this conversation in Mexico City, a place that is commonly believed to be unsafe.
 What I meant to imply then is that every place is more nuanced than we are told to believe.
 Every place is safe and unsafe at the same time, though yes, some places are safer and others are less safe.